Stevie Wonder facts: Songs, marriages, children and how the child pop prodigy went blind

 From his days as a pre-teen musical prodigy to his classic Motown pop hits, his 1970s experimentation to his chart-conquering duets, Stevie has done it all.

 - Listen to Gold's Motown Greats Live Playlist on Global Player

 - The Ultimate Stevie Wonder Quiz

-- 30 massive artists who DIDN'T play Live Aid and why: Michael Jackson, Stevie Wonder, Rod Stewart and more
+- 30 massive artists who DIDN'T play Live Aid and why: Michael Jackson, Stevie Wonder and more

 He was a key player in the shift from singles to albums in the music business, and into his 70s he's still recording new music and teasing his first album in nearly two decades.